hackclub/camp/2016/playbook/ACTIVITIES.md

 Feedback is being collected by [Howdy](https://howdy.ai/), our lovable Slackbot.
 Responses will be recorded in the [spreadsheet][hack_camp_spreadsheet] under the 'Feedback' sheet.

 [hack_camp_spreadsheet]: https://docs.google.com/spreadsheets/d/1HCh5YtN_Y3JXbIMoiUdv-FgYiPZZD1kGg5QnfbsxiCw/edit#gid=1669794560

+# Free form projects

+## Brainstorming

+There's a few ways to brainstorm.
+Here's how we run our brainstorms.

+Start out with a [Yes And session][yes_and] to lower hackers' inhibitions.
+Make sure to emphasize _there are no bad ideas_.
+Brainstorming in groups is most effective when people are not filtering other people's ideas.
+Rank ideas based on their positive qualities -- try to overlook any part of an idea that sounds "bad".
+With everyone throwing out ideas so quickly, only ideas with the most positives are going to keep circulating in discussion.

+[yes_and]: #yes-and

+## Building a prototype

+Hackers should start out working with facilitators to define a scope for their project.
+Find a feature or build that can be hacked together in one day (in time for demos).
+Facilitators will have to work one-on-one with each hacker to figure out what their personal goals are.

 # Using Slack